 Also at issue is whether board members were consulted before URTV put out a press release earlier this week announcing that they would revise a controversial confidentiality oath.
 The release makes several statements on behalf of the board, including “The Board of Directors wishes to thank the public for their interest and recent comments about URTV” and “The Board has full confidence in its management.”
 It also asserts that “URTV has always been subject to the Open Meetings Act and will continue to comply.
 The Board will review the Oath of Office to draft language that does not imply otherwise.”

 But board member Davyne Dial told Xpress that she heard nothing about the release or the changing of the oath until the release went out.

-"I'm perplexed," she said.
-"I was not notified.
-There was no meeting of or consultation with the board that I know of before this release came out."
+“I’m perplexed,” she told Xpress.
+“I was not notified.
+There was no meeting of or consultation with the board that I know of before this release came out.”

 She later added, “The more I think about the release, I’m not perplexed … I am outraged.”

 Bernier also said he was not consulted and added that he disagreed with some of the statements made on the board’s behalf.

 “It was news to me,” he told Xpress.
 “It’s just amazing, to say we’ve been following open-meetings law.
 If we’d been doing that, we wouldn’t have these problems right now.”

 Board members Sandra Bradbury and Ralph Roberts refused to comment about the release.